jiveshwari/Masters_Thesis/README.md

 ## Contents

-- **Code**: Implementations of string-based and embedding-based entity linking approaches.
-- **Data**: Datasets used in the research, including `data_snapshot.csv`, which contains 20 label examples with 'uri', 'pref_label', and 'alt_label'.
+- **Data Snapshot**: Datasets used in the research, including `data_snapshot.csv`, which contains 20 label examples with 'uri', 'pref_label', and 'alt_label'.
-- **Model**: Training scripts for the entity linking models.
+- **Model code**: Training notebooks for the models, BERT and NLLB.
-- **Evaluation**: Custom evaluation metrics for measuring model performance.
+- **Evaluation Algorithm**: Custom evaluation metrics for measuring model performance.
-- **Documentation**: Detailed explanations of the methodology, experimental setup, and results.

 ## How to Use